prof3ssorSt3v3/mad9034/docs/modules/week2/README.md

 **STEP 2:** Search for patterns across all the interviews<br>
 - Remember your research and analysis goal!
-- Start organzing the individual notes in cluters or themes
+- Start organizing the individual notes in cluters or themes

 **STEP 3:** Review themes<br>
 - Review all the data in each theme until you have a set of themes that are distinct from one another, and contain data that is consistent within the theme